alaurenson/Shantou-2018/Project/readme.md

 ## Use bash commands to extract Protein data from TransDecoder output

-You will have 1 ogmod.txt file, and 3 TransDecoder ORF files (for 3 species) - the following 2 lines must be called for each species.
+You will have 1 ogmod.txt file, and 3 TransDecoder ORF files (for 3 species) - the following lines must be called for each species.

 **The bash commands**

-The spaces are very important, so copy/paste the line code after `$` ONE AT A TIME into bash.
-Make sure you don't copy the `$` in.

-Remember, `#` means I (Charlie) am talking to you.

-The `$` means "this is code to use"
+**Do these 9 commands for each TransDecoder file - you will need to modify "species_1..." to "species_2..." and "species_3..." - you can do this simply by changing the number!**

 ```
-# Do this for each TransDecoder file - you will need to modify "species_1..." to "species_2..." and "species_3..."
 # Ask me if you need help!
 # Again, I want you to use 'less' to see what changes are happening